ChatGPT Misuse by Nation-State Actors for Malware Development and Influence Operations

 Show ▼

-OpenAI has disrupted three activity clusters misusing its ChatGPT AI tool for cyberattacks.
-These clusters include Russian, North Korean, and Chinese threat actors who used ChatGPT to develop malware, conduct phishing campaigns, and engage in influence operations.
+OpenAI has disrupted multiple activity clusters misusing its ChatGPT AI tool for cyberattacks, including nation-state actors from Russia, North Korea, and China.
+These actors have used ChatGPT to develop malware, conduct phishing campaigns, and engage in influence operations.
 The Russian threat actor developed a remote access trojan (RAT) and credential stealer, while the North Korean group created malware and command-and-control (C2) infrastructure.
 The Chinese group, UNK_DropPitch, generated phishing content and tooling for routine tasks.
-Additionally, OpenAI blocked accounts used for scams, influence operations, and surveillance, including networks from Cambodia, Myanmar, Nigeria, and individuals linked to Chinese government entities.
+Additionally, Chinese law enforcement used ChatGPT to draft and edit reports on smear campaigns against Chinese dissidents and Japanese Prime Minister Sanae Takaichi.
+OpenAI also blocked accounts used for scams, influence operations, and surveillance, including networks from Cambodia, Myanmar, Nigeria, and individuals linked to Chinese government entities.

 Timeline